Sidoti Gallery Artists

 • Arlene Richardson

 I grew up in a small boatyard on the Merrimack River, on Ring’s Island.
 I did a lot of drawing and developed a love for art, the water, and its natural surroundings.
 At age 16, I studied oil painting with an award-winning artist in Newburyport.
 Later I married and did a lot of sailing on the Maine coast, furthering my passion to capture and convey the coastal scenes with my paintings.
 Now I live on the Florida coast during winters, and in Newbury during summers.
-Our cottage on the marsh has a small studio, where I continue my passion of paint nature’s beauty.

 • Monique Sakellarios